-- 1 Follow the steps in To begin the CIMS Server installation: on page 2-23 to start the InstallShield Wizard. - 2 In the InstallShield Wizard, a message appears asking you to confirm that is okay to uninstall the existing CIMS Server version.
-Click Yes. - 3 When prompted to modify, repair, or remove the existing installation, make sure that Remove is selected, and then click Next. - 4 Click OK in the Confirm Uninstall message box. - 5 If IIS is running, a message appears asking you to confirm that is okay to shut down the program.
-Click Yes to quit IIS.
-Note that IIS is automatically restarted. - 6 The Remove ODBC Data Source message appears asking you to confirm that it is okay to remove the CIMSServer data source.
-Click Yes. - 7 Choose the default location for upgrade (C:\Program Files\CIMSLab) or click Browse to choose another folder if CIMS Server is installed in another location.
+- 1 Follow the steps in To begin the CIMS Server installation: on page 2-25 to start the InstallShield Wizard. - 2 In the InstallShield Wizard, a message appears asking you to confirm that is okay to uninstall the existing CIMS Server version.
+Click Yes. - 3 When prompted to modify, repair, or remove the existing installation, make sure that Remove is selected, and then click Next. - 4 Click OK in the Confirm Uninstall message box. - 5 If IIS is running, a message appears asking you to confirm that is okay to shut down IIS.
+Click Yes. - 6 Choose the default location for upgrade (C:\Program Files\CIMSLab) or click Browse to choose another folder if CIMS Server is installed in another location.
 Click Next after making your selection.

 Important! • When you upgrade to a new version or release of CIMS Server, make sure that you install the program in the same folder as the existing CIMS Server installation.
-If there is a reason that you want to keep your previous CIMS Server version and install the upgrade, contact CIMS Lab (see Contacting Technical Support on page 7-10).
+If there is a reason that you want to keep your previous CIMS Server version and install the upgrade, contact CIMS Lab.

-- 8 Select the check boxes for the components that you want to upgrade.
-(For a description of all components, see Select the Features That You Want to Install on page 2-24.)
-Do not clear a check box unless you want to delete that component. - 9 Choose the program folder.
+- 7 Select the check boxes for the components that you want to upgrade, and then click Next.
+(For a description of all components, see Select the Features That You Want to Install on page 2-26.)
+Do not clear a check box unless you want to delete that component. - 8 Choose the program folder.
 Use the default (CIMS Server), type a new program folder name, or select one from the list.
-Click Next when you are finished. - 10 Click Next to begin copying program files to your system.
-If IIS is running, a message appears asking you to confirm that is okay to shut down the program.
-Click Yes to quit IIS.
-Note that IIS is automatically restarted.
+Click Next when you are finished. - 9 Click Next to begin copying program files to your system.
+If IIS is running, a message appears asking you to confirm that is okay to shut down IIS.
+Click Yes. - 10 Accept the default IIS Web user name or enter a new name as described in Enter the IIS Web User Name on page 2-27, and then click Next. - 11 Follow the instructions in the Setup Complete-Reboot Required dialog box, and then click Finish.